mitsuba-renderer/drjit/src/python/docstr.rst

    See the separate documentation section on :ref:`local memory <local_memory>` for details on the role of local memory and situations where it is useful.

    Args:
        dtype (type): Desired Dr.Jit array type or :ref:`PyTree <pytrees>`.

        size (int): Number of buffer elements.
 This value must be statically known.

        value: If desired, an instance of type ``dtype``/``T`` can be provided here to default-initialize all entries of the buffer.
-Otherwise, it is let uninitialized.
+Otherwise, it is left uninitialized.

    Returns:
        Local[T]: The allocated local memory buffer